-Application Glossary of Common Elements
+Application Glossary

 Statement of Purpose

 This statement need not be long (e.g., one page single-spaced), but it should be carefully prepared (e.g., clear, well-organized, grammatical, engaging).
 It should clearly communicate your understanding of engineering education as a career.
-Please note that a PhD is traditionally associated with the creation of new knowledge and thus emphasizes an independent research project.
+Note that a PhD is traditionally associated with the creation of new knowledge and thus emphasizes an independent research project.

 Research Statement

-It is particularly important that you browse the research activities of our faculty and identify the type of research that interests you.
+The Research Statement communicates your research interest and any prior research experience(s).
+Describe, in 500 words or less, your research background, interests, goals, and questions.
+It is important that you browse the research activities of our faculty and identify the type of research that interests you.

 This statement need not be long (e.g., one page single-spaced), but it should be carefully prepared (e.g., clear, well-organized, grammatical, engaging), grounded in your understanding of your particular engineering education research interests, and emphasizing your capabilities as a researcher.
 While we do not anticipate that you will have decided on your research goals, we do hope that you will have familiarized yourself with engineering education research (e.g., through journals, conferences, mentors, peers, faculty research areas, etc.) and have identified potential research directions or questions you would like to pursue in our program and map to your overall professional goals.